Dummy Pickup Coils for Single Coil Powered Guitars

 YES, there WILL be a loss of treble ('tone') as it gets sliced off with the humbuzz. particularly if one does no dummy testing of resistance, coil dimensions/footprint, coil location.

-however, for all the dummy coils i've paired and tested with my own pups, the loss is minimal.
+However, for all the dummy coils i've paired and tested with my own pups, the loss is minimal.